Poortugal; Where all dreams are shattered and all nightmares begin

 Portuguese NEVER protest (against what really matters), they just submissively swallow all the thievery and insults!
 Portuguese people are so meek.

-So what has Portugal got to do with Germany?
+So what does Portugal have to do with Germany?
 The Portuguese are actually like inverted Germans, every character trait a German is known for, the Portuguese are the exact opposite. (as I could mention many other EU nationalities)

 Portuguese at a bus stop waiting for the bus

-Living in Portugal is like watching yourself going dumb in slow motion due to the total absence of intellectual stimuli.
+Living in Portugal is like watching yourself going dumb in slow motion due to a total absence of intellectual stimuli.

 The raw truth is that the root of this intellectual numbness lies in the Portuguese population as a whole, who are people of very low quality.